-Featuring She Loves Me, Real Heroes, Jack and the Beanstalk, Twelfth Night, The Sound of Music, To Kill a Mockingbird, and Elf
+Featuring Twelfth Night, Real Heroes, Jack and the Beanstalk, The Sound of Music, To Kill a Mockingbird, and elf The Musical

 Mark your calendars for performances, auditions, and other ways to get involved in your community theatre, Theatre Bristol!

-Love runs deep in Theatre Bristol’s 55th Season.
+Love runs deep in Theatre Bristol’s 55th, or rather 56th Season!
 From new romance to love for family, community, country, and society, the season is full of laughs and heart-warming moments for the whole family, as well as thought-provoking and important reflection and connection.

-Theatre Bristol’s fourth River’s Way collaboration follows March 14 and 15 in the ARTspace, with “Real Heroes” written and directed by Dottie Havlik and performed by differently-abled young people and Theatre Bristol veterans.
+Theatre Bristol’s fourth River’s Way collaboration follows March 13 and 14 in the ARTspace, with “Real Heroes” written and directed by Dottie Havlik and performed by differently-abled young people and Theatre Bristol veterans.

 Those interested in being a part of the wonderful experience of live performance by bringing it to life over several weeks and working backstage as part of the production team and stage crew are welcome to come to any of the audition dates and discuss their interest and skill.
 This invitation includes those interested in orchestra, costuming, set design and construction, lighting, sound, stage management, props, publicity, and many other roles.
 Interested individuals can also email email@example.com.
 All roles are volunteer, as there is no paid staff.
 No experience is necessary for crew work, though welcome.